We will bury you

-"We will bury you" («Мы вас похороним!») is a phrase that was used by Soviet First Secretary Nikita Khrushchev while addressing Western ambassadors at a reception at the Polish embassy in Moscow on November 18, 1956.
+"We will bury you" («Мы вас похороним!») is a phrase that was used by Soviet leader Nikita Khrushchev while addressing Western ambassadors at a reception at the Polish embassy in Moscow on November 18, 1956.
 The phrase was originally translated into English by Khrushchev's personal interpreter Viktor Sukhodrev.
-The phrase was received very negatively by contemporary Western audiences, but modern translators have suggested the phrase was mistranslated or taken out of context.
+The phrase was received very negatively by contemporary Western audiences, but some modern translators have suggested the phrase was misinterpreted or mistranslated.

 History

-While addressing the Western Bloc at the embassy on November 18, 1956, in the presence of communist Polish statesman Władysław Gomułka, First Secretary Khrushchev said: "About the capitalist states, it doesn't depend on you whether or not we exist.
+While addressing the Western states at the embassy on November 18, 1956, in the presence of communist Polish politician Władysław Gomułka (with Poland being a Soviet-influenced satellite state at the time), Nikita Khrushchev said:

+About the capitalist states, it doesn't depend on you whether or not we exist.
 If you don't like us, don't accept our invitations, and don't invite us to come to see you.
 Whether you like it or not, history is on our side.
-We will bury you!"
+We will bury you!

 The speech prompted the envoys from twelve NATO nations and Israel to leave the room.